mitchm17/scalable_pipeline/model_card.md

 ## Ethical Considerations
 - Risk Mitigations: there are no names or person's addresses located in the data, thus, none of the data can be tied to a specific person.
 - Data: the dataset could be used to predict a person's salary based on their race or gender which could lead to possible nefarious misinformation uses.

+## Caveats and Recommendations
+- The dataset goes back many years and with the recent drastic changes of salary from 2019 to today, this data could be making predictions based on old data.
+- The model can only make a prediction that, given a set of parameters, a salary will be 50k or less, or more than 50k.
+A different dataset may be able to provide a more detailed prediction if there are more salary options.